-How to Pass the Alabama Permit Test
+How to Pass the Alabama Permit Test in 2018

 Need to pass your Alabama permit test?
 Getting your Alabama learner’s permit is an important first step towards obtaining your license.
 Before you can become a legally licensed driver, you need to become familiar with Alabama’s Graduated Licensing Program (GDL).